faranordk/simpower/README.md

     after treatment and fades linearly.

-  Because the shape decides whether identifying signal sits at early well-measured horizons or later noisier ones, it moves the overall MDE, and the per-horizon graph now reflects it too (see below).
+  Because the shape decides whether identifying signal sits at early well-measured post-treatment time periods or later noisier ones, it moves the overall MDE, and the treatment-by-post-period graph now reflects it too (see below).

   The path is always **linear**, so with `"increasing"` the effect grows by a *constant* increment of `1/(H+1)` of the peak each period — `β/(H+1)` per